 To become a part of this energetic and exceptional organization the State Purchasing Officer must possess the following qualifications and skills:

 The State Purchasing Officer is appointed by the Chief Procurement Officer to a term of five years beginning on the date of the officer's appointment.
-By law, the State Purchasing Officer must be able to receive certification by the Institute for Supply Management or the Universal Public Procurement Certification Council (UPCC) within 30 months of appointment.
-Prerequisites to testing for certification by the UPPCC include:
+By law, the State Purchasing Officer must be able to receive certification by the Universal Public Procurement Certification Council within 30 months of appointment.
+Prerequisites to testing for certification include:

 Please visit www.uppcc.org/certified/Eligibility for detailed information on becoming certified.

-The State Purchasing Officer works in a collaborative environment, interacting with state employees and the public via email, telephone, and in person.
+Office Information The State Purchasing Officer works in a collaborative environment, interacting with state employees and the public via email, telephone, and in person.
 The work location is an office setting, requiring business casual or business dress attire.
+This position will be headquartered at the JRTC building with some required travel to Downer's Grove to meet with the Toll Highway Authority.

 Work hours: This is a full-time position with a work week consisting of 37 ½ hours per week during normal business hours.